Utils¶

 This class implements the interface of a set (the same interface as std::set) using ordered vector as the underlying data structure.

 Key – Key type: type of the elements contained in the container.
-Each elements in a set is also its key.
+Each element in a set is also its key.

 Public Types